-Jamie Morikawa is the associate director of the RAND Institute for Civil Justice (ICJ), through which she is responsible for helping the director manage ICJ's strategy and research portfolio, as well as building and maintaining relationships with advisory board members, donors, and the private sector.
-She previously served as acting director of the ICJ, participating in management for ICJ and its related centers, including the Center for Corporate Ethics and Governance, the Center for Health and Safety in the Workplace, and the Center for Catastrophic Risk Management and Compensation.
+Jamie Morikawa is the associate director of the RAND Institute for Civil Justice (ICJ) and the Kenneth R. Feinberg Center for Catastrophic Risk Management and Compensation, through which she is responsible for helping manage strategic direction and research portfolios.
+She also builds and maintains relationships with advisory board members, donors, and the private sector.
+She previously served as acting director of the ICJ, participating in management for ICJ and its related centers, including the Center for Corporate Ethics and Governance and the Center for Health and Safety in the Workplace.

 Prior to joining RAND, Morikawa practiced entertainment litigation for three years, worked as assistant director of the UCLA School of Law's Office of Career Services, and played a significant role in helping to establish the UCLA Center for the Liberal Arts and Free Institutions.

 Morikawa received her B.A. from UCLA and her J.D. from UCLA School of Law.

 Paul Heaton, Ivan Waggoner, Jamie Morikawa, "How Do Compensation Funds Affect Victims’ Willingness to Pursue Litigation?"
 Buffalo Law Review, 63(5), 2015

 McGovern, Geoffrey, Neil Rickman, Joe Doherty, Fred P. Kipperman, Jamie Morikawa, and Katheryn Giglio, Third-Party Litigation Funding and Claim Transfer: Trends and Implications for the Civil Justice System, RAND Corporation (CF-272-CLPP), 2010